SmileeYang/ConvertDimension/readme.txt

 	6. And I need to enter "1" in this case, but choose a correct type in your case!!
 	   After entering 1, will show this message:
 		・Start convert process, convert from sw320dp to the others.
+		・Convert success!
+Now saving path is: /Users/smilee_yang/Documents/workspace/SupportDifferentSize/res ・Do you want to save these files with this path?
+(Y/N)
+	7. Then, you should choose your saving path is the path that program parse(by entering: Y or y), or a new path(by entering: N or n).
+	***if entering Y:
+		・Confirmed your saving path is: /Users/smilee_yang/Documents/workspace/SupportDifferentSize/res.
-	7. When the process was done, will show the success message: 		・Convert process completed.
+		 When the process was done, will show the success message: 		・Convert process completed.
+	***else if entering N:
+		・Please enter a path that you want to save these files:
+		And you should give a correct path to save these files.
+After that...
+		・Correct path.
+Convert process completed.
 	8. Then you can check your new dimens.xml files!!